PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 - link an artist to a music
 - remove an artist from a music

-> Don't forget to handle errors 😃
+> Don't forget to handle errors and check that everything works with the tests 😃

 ## Bonus